miner/herbert/README.md

   contained pattern <BR>
 `[(* kw sym)]`  -- matches (:a foo :b bar :c baz) and [:a foo]

-* A literal map {in curly braces} matches any map with the given literal keys and values matching the corresponding schemas.
+* A literal map in {curly braces} matches any map with the given literal keys and values matching the corresponding schemas.
 Optional keywords are written with a ? suffix such as **:kw?**.
 For convenience, an optional keyword schema implicitly allows **nil** for the corresponding value. <BR>